John Madden: Coaching career

-College coaching
+College

 Madden recounted how he became involved with coaching:

-"I got hurt in my rookie year with the Philadelphia Eagles – a knee injury – and I couldn't play.
+"I got hurt in my rookie year with the Philadelphia Eagles — a knee injury — and I couldn't play.
 While I was rehabbing, Norm Van Brocklin would be watching films and would explain what was happening.
 I ended up with a degree in teaching and my love for football meshed with teaching."

 In 1960, he became an assistant coach at Allan Hancock College in Santa Maria, California.
 He was promoted to head coach in 1962.
-Madden went 12-6 in two seasons, including an 8-1 mark in 1963, during which his Bulldogs were ranked No. 9 nationally among city colleges.
-Following the 1963 season, he was hired as a defensive assistant coach at San Diego State, where he served through 1966.
+Madden went 12–6 in two seasons, including an 8–1 mark in 1963, during which his Bulldogs were ranked No. 9 nationally among city colleges.
+Following the 1963 season, he was hired as a defensive assistant coach at San Diego State, where he served to 1966.
 During that final campaign, the 1966 Aztecs were ranked among the top small colleges in the country.
 While at San Diego State, Madden coached under Don Coryell, whom Madden credited as being an influence on his coaching.

-Professional coaching with the Oakland Raiders
+Professional

 Building on that success, Madden was hired by Al Davis as linebackers coach for the AFL's Oakland Raiders in 1967, putting him in the Sid Gillman coaching tree.
 He helped the team reach Super Bowl II that season.
 A year later, after Raiders head coach John Rauch resigned to take the same position with the Buffalo Bills, Madden was named the Raiders' head coach on February 4, 1969, becoming, at the age of 32, the AFL/NFL's youngest head coach to that time.

 Madden's first Raiders squad went 12–1–1 in 1969 but lost 17–7 to the Kansas City Chiefs in the last-ever American Football League Championship Game.
 This would become a frustrating trend during Madden's coaching career.
 Oakland won seven AFC West division championships and always played to a winning record during his ten seasons as head coach, but they also lost in six AFL/AFC Championship Games.

-One of the most frustrating playoff defeats came in 1972, when what appeared to be a last-minute AFC championship victory over the Steelers instead became a part of football lore when Franco Harris' "Immaculate Reception" gave Pittsburgh a 13–7 win.
+One of the most frustrating playoff defeats came in 1972, when what appeared to be a last-minute AFC divisional round victory over the Steelers instead became a part of football lore, when Franco Harris' "Immaculate Reception" gave Pittsburgh a 13–7 win.
 In 1974, after knocking the two-time defending Super Bowl champion Miami Dolphins out of the playoffs in dramatic fashion, the Raiders again lost to the Steelers in the AFC Championship game.
-The Steelers would once more end the Raiders' season one game short of the Super Bowl in the 1975 AFC Championship game.
+The Steelers again ended the Raiders' season one game short of the Super Bowl in the 1975 AFC Championship game.